HOME Register

 Do me a favor: An idiomatic expression.
 It means: I really want you to do it.
 "Please do me a favor: Never call me again!"

-give it a try: informal expression.
+give it a try: idiomatic phrase.
 To try something which may not be easy to have a good result.
 "Why not apply for new jobs in the ads?"
 "Okay.
 I'll give it a try."

 Go up